luigiberducci/f1tenth_rl_agent/README.md

 ```
 export PYTHONPATH="$PYTHONPATH;$(pwd)"

-rl_node/utils/
+cd rl_node/utils/
-python convert_sb3_to_torch.py --model_file ../checkpoints/sb3/model_20220714.zip --output_dir ../checkpoints
+python convert_sb3_to_torch.py --model_file ../checkpoints/sb3/<model-filename>.zip --output_dir ../checkpoints
 ```

-The output will be a torch-script model `node_rl/checkpoints/model_20220714.pt`.
+The output will be a torch-script model `node_rl/checkpoints/<model-filename>.pt`.

 2. You also need to create a configuration file for the model in the `checkpoints` directory, describing the policy class, observation and action configurations.
-For the `Agent64` implementation, look at any sample file, e.g., `rl_node/checkpoints/torch_model_20220714.yaml`
+For the `Agent64` implementation, look at any sample file, e.g., `rl_node/checkpoints/<model-filename>.yaml`

-## Test in racecar gym
+## Robustness Test
 The first sanity check is to test the model in the training environment.
+To assess its robustness to small discrepancies with the real world, we simulate the agent with domain randomization.

+To reproduce this step, we recommend to create a separate virtual environment for testing.
-Since the gym environment in not needed once deployed in the real car, we recommend to create a separate virtual environment for testing with the requirements in `rl_node/test/requirements.txt`.
+Since the gym environment is only needed for testing, we describe the requirements in `rl_node/test/requirements.txt`.

 1. Create a virtual environment and install the requirements:
 ```